designmotionhq

 Shadow Elevation

-Shadows aren't decoration — they encode hierarchy and depth.
+Shadows aren't decoration.
+They encode hierarchy and depth.

 Key insights